 Chewing gum may reduce inflammation and soothe your esophagus.
 This is because chewing gum causes your saliva to become more alkaline.
 This can neutralize the acid in your stomach.

-These effects can vary depending on the type of gum you’re chewing, though.
+The positive effect of gum on acid reflex can vary depending on the type of gum you’re chewing.

 - Chewing gum can increase your concentration.